-Distinctly unique to ATCO are Designated Audit Directors who are directors of either ATCO or Canadian Utilities.
-Each DAD is assigned to one of our business units to provide oversight based on their strengths and experience in various industry sectors.
+Distinctly unique to ATCO and Canadian Utilities are the Designated Audit Directors who are directors of Canadian Utilities or ATCO Ltd. Each DAD is assigned to one of our business units to provide oversight based on their strengths and experience in various industry sectors.

-Each DAD meets quarterly with the senior leadership of their business unit, and holds annual meetings with internal and external auditors.
-In addition, they review their respective businesses' financial statements and operating results, discuss risks with management, and report on both operating results and risks to our Audit & Risk Committee.
+Each DAD meets quarterly with the relevant leadership of their business unit and holds annual meetings with internal and external auditors.
+In addition, they review the financial statements and operating results, discuss risks with management, and report on both operating results and risks to our Audit & Risk Committee.